CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/MerakiMCP.md

 | `semantic_search` | Search Meraki Dashboard API capabilities with a natural-language query and return ranked `capability_id` results. |
 | `execute_api` | Execute a read-only Meraki Dashboard API capability selected from `semantic_search`. |

-> **Tip:** Be specific in your prompts.
+> **Tip:** Be specific at your prompts.
 The more context you give the agent about what you're looking for, the more precisely it can select and sequence the right tools.

 ---